racpsjcsp/Passwordr/README.md

 # Passwordr
 Password Manager App.
-STORE your credentials with ease and GENERATE customizable passwords with ease
+STORE your credentials and GENERATE customizable passwords with ease!

 ## Frameworks used:
 - SwiftUI